navio/local-agent/ARCHITECTURE.md

 ### Goals

-- Users can run `npx localagent` in any folder to initialize or restart the CLI agent.
+- Users can run `npx local-agent` in any folder to initialize or restart the CLI agent.
 - All required files and folders are created or checked on first run.
-- The CLI is published to npm as `localagent`.
+- The CLI is published to npm as `local-agent`.

 ### Steps

 1. **Prepare for Release**
-   - Ensure `package.json` has a `bin` entry for the CLI (e.g., `"bin": { "localagent": "./cli.js" }`).
+   - Ensure `package.json` has a `bin` entry for the CLI (e.g., `"bin": { "local-agent": "./cli.js" }`).
    - Ensure all dependencies are listed and compatible with both Node.js and Bun.
    - Add a postinstall script if any build steps are needed.

 2. **Testing**
-   - Test running `npx localagent` in a fresh folder:
+   - Test running `npx local-agent` in a fresh folder:
      - Should prompt to create missing files.
      - Should initialize `memory/` and required config files.
      - Should load default and custom MCPs.